-World-famous companies have already recognized the benefits of hiring Java developers for building outstanding apps and websites.
+World-famous companies hire Java developers for building outstanding apps and websites.
 As of the middle of 2020, Java comes 2nd in the number of job openings* globally.
 Here are some more interesting facts about Java:

 - 90% of all Fortune 500 companies use Java